Telemetry

 Example

-nv set service telemetry snapshot-file name
+nv set system telemetry snapshot-file name <value>

 Configures the snapshot file name and location.
-The default location and file name is /var/lib/cumulus/histogram_stats.
+The default location and file name is /var/lib/cumulus/histogram_stats

 Version History